-As for us, we went back to South Africa after this trip and spent two weeks just in the South part of the country (Garden Route and Cape Peninsula) – you can find this family-friendly South Africa trip description here.
+As for us, we went back to South Africa after this trip and spent two weeks just in the South part of the country (Garden Route and Cape Peninsula).
+You can find this family-friendly South Africa trip description in our article South Africa with kids.
 And we cannot wait to return again!

 READ ALSO: Best Places to Visit in South Africa

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!